mrshah-at-ibm/fabric-kubernetes/README.md

 1. Make it easy for a developer to set up a basic hyperledger network on IBM Cloud.
 2. Keep it to basic hyperledger network.
 Don't make it production ready that they don't buy HSBN.
-3. _*WE DO NOT SUPPORT THIS OFFERING*_.
+3. _**WE DO NOT SUPPORT THIS OFFERING**_.
 All the support customers can get on this is from IBM Container service and IBM Blockchain will not have a part number to support this.
 4. Take point 3 seriously.

+## Can this run on minikube?
+If yes, why CS?

+Yes, this can run on minikube.
+But, running on CS gives you a cloud hosted network.
+You can point your solution to HSBN once you are ready and have a HSBN.

 ## 1. Download and install kubectl cli